Large-scale estimation of random graph models with local dependence: Introduction

 \section{Introduction}

-Models of network data are in high demand in statistics and related areas \citep{Ko09a}.
-Such models are useful for studying insurgent and terrorist networks, contact networks facilitating the spread of infectious diseases, social networks, the World Wide Web, and other networks of interest.
+The statistical analysis of network data is an emerging area in statistics \citep{Ko09a}.
+Network data arise in the study of insurgent and terrorist networks, contact networks facilitating the spread of infectious diseases (e.g., corona viruses such as SARS and MERS; Ebola; HIV), social networks, and the World Wide Web.